ziyon-fr/ion-crypto/README.md

 # ZIYON TOKEN SMART CONTRACT

-Este repositório contém o contrato inteligente para o token ZIYON (símbolo: ION), implementado no padrão BEP-20.
-O contrato é escrito em Solidity e utiliza bibliotecas e práticas recomendadas, como SafeMath, para garantir operações seguras e evitar transbordamento de valores.
-Ele foi projetado para ser flexível e seguro, com funcionalidades que incluem controle de transações e gestão de permissões.
+This repository contains the smart contract for the ZIYON token (symbol: ION), implemented using the BEP-20 standard.
+The contract is written in Solidity and uses libraries and best practices such as SafeMath to ensure secure operations and prevent overflow.
+It is designed to be flexible and secure, with features including transaction control and permission management.

-## Características principais
+## Key Features

-- **Padrão BEP-20**: O token segue as especificações do BEP-20, proporcionando compatibilidade com a Binance Smart Chain e outras plataformas que utilizam esse padrão.
+- **BEP-20 Standard**: The token adheres to BEP-20 specifications, providing compatibility with the Binance Smart Chain and other platforms that use this standard.
-- **Total Supply**: O fornecimento total de tokens é fixado em 100 milhões, com 8 casas decimais.
+- **Total Supply**: The total token supply is fixed at 100 million, with 8 decimal places.
-- **Controle de Permissões**: Funções de controle como `onlyOwner` permitem que apenas o proprietário do contrato execute operações críticas, como transferir a propriedade ou ajustar limites de transação.
+- **Permission Control**: Control functions such as `onlyOwner` allow only the contract owner to execute critical operations, such as transferring ownership or adjusting transaction limits.
-- **Máxima Quantidade de Transação**: O contrato impõe um limite de transação para evitar manipulações de mercado, definido em 100.000 tokens por transação.
+- **Maximum Transaction Amount**: The contract imposes a transaction limit to prevent market manipulation, set at 100,000 tokens per transaction.
-- **Segurança**: O contrato utiliza a biblioteca SafeMath para todas as operações aritméticas, garantindo a proteção contra overflow e underflow.
+- **Security**: The contract uses the SafeMath library for all arithmetic operations, ensuring protection against overflow and underflow.
-- **Eventos de Transferência e Aprovação**: Suporte completo a eventos BEP-20, incluindo `Transfer` e `Approval`.
+- **Transfer and Approval Events**: Full BEP-20 event support, including `Transfer` and `Approval`.

-## Funcionalidades Implementadas
+## Implemented Features

-- **totalSupply**: Retorna a quantidade total de tokens em circulação.
+- **totalSupply**: Returns the total amount of tokens in circulation.
-- **decimals**: Retorna o número de casas decimais usadas pelo token.
+- **decimals**: Returns the number of decimal places used by the token.
-- **symbol**: Retorna o símbolo do token.
+- **symbol**: Returns the token symbol.
-- **name**: Retorna o nome do token.
+- **name**: Returns the token name.
-- **getOwner**: Retorna o endereço do proprietário do token.
+- **getOwner**: Returns the address of the token owner.
-- **balanceOf**: Retorna o saldo de tokens de um determinado endereço.
+- **balanceOf**: Returns the token balance of a given address.
-- **transfer**: Transfere tokens de um endereço para outro.
+- **transfer**: Transfers tokens from one address to another.
-- **approve** e **allowance**: Gerencia as permissões de um terceiro para gastar tokens em nome de outro endereço.
+- **approve** and **allowance**: Manages permissions for a third party to spend tokens on behalf of another address.
-- **transferFrom**: Permite transferências de tokens usando a permissão de terceiros.
+- **transferFrom**: Allows token transfers using third-party permissions.

-## Configurações de Deploy
+## Deployment Settings

-O contrato já vem configurado com as seguintes propriedades predefinidas:
+The contract is pre-configured with the following default properties:

-- Nome do token: ZIYON
+- Token Name: ZIYON
-- Símbolo do token: ION
+- Token Symbol: ION
-- Casas decimais: 8
+- Decimal Places: 8
-- Suprimento total: 100.000.000 ION
+- Total Supply: 100,000,000 ION
-- Quantidade máxima por transação: 100.000 ION
+- Maximum Transaction Amount: 100,000 ION

-## Como Usar
+## How to Use

-Clone o repositório e implante o contrato usando qualquer ferramenta de desenvolvimento Solidity como Remix, Truffle ou Hardhat.
+Clone the repository and deploy the contract using any Solidity development tool such as Remix, Truffle, or Hardhat.